anatoliifrolov/postgres-cxx-client/README.md

 ### Prepared statements

 Using prepared statements is quite trivial.
-The first step is to prepare statement.
-You have to specify statement name, statement body and argument types if present.
+To prepare a statement you have to specify its name, body and argument types if present.
 Then you can use the name to actually execute the statement and bind argument values.
 Consider an example:
 ```cpp